Urban Homestead Planning and What You Need To Know

 All creatures, great or small, are part of the natural cycle, even the farm animals.
 You can also raise chickens, goats, rabbits, and ducks in the city.
 To do this, fence your lot first to ensure the farm animals will never wander on your neighbor.
 Then, build a pen for your farm animals.

-Make sure that it is ventilated, and it is dry.
+Make sure it is ventilated and dry.
 Provide your animals with enough food and clean their surroundings regularly.

-You can also convert into fertilizer their waste materials.
-You can eat your farm animals or sell the eggs and the meat at the local market.
-Some homesteaders are strict vegetarians and wouldn't want to eat meat; thus, they trade their produce to their neighbors.
+You can also convert their waste materials into fertilizer into fertilizer.
+You can eat your farm animals or sell the eggs and meat at the local market.
+Some homesteaders are strict vegetarians and don't want to eat meat; thus, they trade their produce with their neighbors.

 Living Simply